-An Open Burning Permit allows a residential owner to burn in accordance with Chapter 133-17.E.(3) of the Franklin Municipal Code.
+An Open Burning Permit allows a residential owner to burn in accordance with Chapter 133-17.D. of the Franklin Municipal Code.
 Burning permits are valid for residential use only; permits will not be issued to companies, business or organizations.
 A misrepresentation of the facts to obtain a permit will void the permit and subject the property owner and the person receiving the permit to penalties of law.
 Permits must be renewed annually.
 The owners of the property and/or the person receiving the permit are responsible for ensuring the regulations below are adhered to.
-Due to City Hall being closed due to COVID-19, Burning Permits can be obtained by printing/filling out the Burning Permit.
-Place the completed permit and $15 fee in an envelope and place it in the Drop Box which is located on the wall right outside the main entrance to City Hall (9229 W. Loomis Road, between 8:30 a.m. and 4:30 p.m.
+Burning Permits can be obtained at the City Clerk's Office, Franklin City Hall, 9229 W. Loomis Road, between 8:30 a.m. and 4:30 p.m.
 Monday through Friday.
 (The Burning Permit Application is not available in pdf format as this form is a 3-part carbon form; an original form must be filled out.)

 Outdoor burning restrictions:

 - No person shall start or maintain an open fire without obtaining a permit.

 - Wind velocity cannot exceed 9 miles per hour.